 A service company sells services for a fee.
 They do not sell any products.
 The income statement shows only revenues and expenses.

-For a service company, the income statement shows the following format:
+The income statement for a service company shows the following format:

 Income statement for a merchandising company